pfgithub/threadclient/packages/animator-ui-web/README.md

 - Vite, a fast javascript website bundler
 - Typescript

-While I have finished developing this project, it is not yet functional.
+While I have finished developing this project, it is not yet complete.
 Many workarounds were needed while creating the demo video.

 - Switching between tools (pen/eraser) requires editing code and using hot reload to get the changes without